nemisj/docs/cv.md

 ( http://www.mendix.com/ )

-At my last year of the education at The Hague University of Applied Sciences, I had to do the final assesment and write process-report of it.
-My subject of the assesment was "Server-push technoogy and it's realization inside HTML web apps".
+At my last year of the education at The Hague University of Applied Sciences, I had to do the final assesment.
+My subject of the assesment was "Server-push technoogy and it's implementation inside HTML web apps".
+I had to investigate in all the possible solutions at that time, find a suited one for Mendix platform and implement it on the server and in the client.
+There were two deliverablse of this assesment.
+Working system for the Mendix and process-report for the University.

 __Department__ 	: R&D